-By Chris W. from Chris Travel Blog (CTB Global).
+By Chris W. from Chris Travel Blog (CTB Global)

 Beijing is the capital of China and a great destination for a solo trip.
 The city has over 3000 years of history mixed with modern skyscrapers making Beijing a vibrant city.
 You can go explore the various temples, the Forbidden City, walk the Great Wall, visit a theme park, or just stroll through the old Hutongs.
 Restaurants are on every corner of the street and nightlife goes all night long in most bars.
-I love Beijing and I return every year for a few days when I’m travelling in China.
+I love Beijing and I return every year for a few days when I’m traveling in China.

 These few tips will make your solo trip in Beijing more pleasant: